cloudposse/github-action-atmos-terraform-select-components/README.md

   sort-by: .stack_slug
   group-by: .stack_slug | split("-") | [.[0], .[2]] | join("-")
 ```
+  [!IMPORTANT]
+  >**Please note!** the `terraform-state-*` parameters refer to the S3 Bucket and corresponding meta storage DynamoDB table used to store the Terraform Plan files, and not the "Terraform State".
+These parameters will be renamed in a subsequent release.
 ### GitHub Actions Workflow Example

 In following GitHub workflow example first job will filter components that have settings `github.actions_enabled: true` and then in following job `stack_slug` will be printed to stdout.